tourstream/fti-group-icon-font/README.md

 * add SVG into folder `src`
 * commit (incl. short meaningful message)

-The build server (travis) will now update the stuff around the CDN to the latest version automatically.

-If everything looks good it would help when someone could tag a new version via the following command
+### How to update GCS

+This will happen automatically.
+You have nothing to do.

+### How to update npm

+To trigger the publish to npm registry you have to call the following command:

 ```sh
 $ npm version minor
 ```

-The build server (travis) will now update the stuff around the npm package to the tagged version automatically.
+The build server (travis) will now update the version of the package to the next minor version and publish new npm package.

 ## Misc

+### Requirements for development

+* Node.js >= 8.6.0

-### Rules for SVG
+### Rules for SVG file names

 * file name: kebap-case
 * file name: letters only
 * file name: limiter -

-This file name will be also the calss name insde of CSS.
+This file name will be also the class name inside of CSS.

 Example: file name `hello-world.svg` and CSS usage `<i class="fg-hello-world"></i>`